-Study participants reported decreased fatigue, tension, confusion, and depression—all gained by decreasing their sitting time by 66 minutes per day.
+As mentioned previously, the benefits of less sitting were not only physical.
+Participants reported decreased fatigue, tension, confusion, and depression—all gained by sitting 66 minutes less per day.

 - 75% felt healthier

 - 33% felt less stressed.

 Toward the end of the study, the office workers’ sit-to-stand desks were removed, and their moods and pain levels went back to baseline.